 Now, what are polarizing filters?
-It’s a great photography tool used to enhance saturation and contrast in order to produce images with the wow factor without the need of using any photo-editing software like Photoshop.
-Therefore, it won’t be wrong if we say that today, any photographer’s kit bag would be incomplete if it doesn’t contain a polarizing filter.
+A polarizer is great photography tool used to enhance saturation and contrast in order to produce images with that wow factor without having to use any photo editing software like Photoshop.
+Therefore, it’s pretty safe to say that any photographer’s gear bag would be incomplete if it doesn’t contain a polarizing filter.

-A polarizing filter adds some great effects to your images by allowing some light rays of specific wavelengths to pass through it.
-It cuts through haze making the skies more clear and blue and boosts contrast to make your images look stunning.
+A polarizing filter adds some great effects to your images by allowing light rays of specific wavelengths to pass through it.
+It cuts through haze, making the skies more clear and blue and boosts contrast between the sky and the clouds to make your images look stunning.

-It would be a great idea to shoot using a polarizing filter on sunny days to get the best results.
+It can be super useful to shoot using a polarizing filter on sunny days to get the best results.
 The subject you are shooting should be at a 90-degree to the direction of the sunlight.
 After attaching the filter to the end of the lens, you can adjust the intensity of the polarizing effect by simply rotating its outer ring.

-Be sure to set your white balance to a fixed setting like Daylight as it will ensure your DSLR doesn’t interfere into the functionality of the filter.
-If you are getting overly bright results, adjust the exposure compensation to around -2/3-stop to -1-stop and you are good to go.
+Be sure to set your white balance to a fixed setting like ‘Daylight’ as it will ensure your DSLR doesn’t interfere into the functionality of the lens filter.
+If you are getting overly bright results, adjust the exposure compensation to around -2/3-stop to -1-stop.

 Below are some of the most popular polarizing filters on the market today.

 The B+W 77mm XS-Pro HTC Kaesemann by Schneider Optics is one of the best circular polarizers.
-Its multi-resistant nano-coating does a great job to prevent glare and reflections and gives you a great indoor and outdoor photography experience.
+Its multi-resistant nano-coating does a great job to prevent glare and reflections on water and shiny surfaces.

 With the ultra-thin profile that XS-Pro has, vignetting is unlikely but it can be a bit tricky for you to adjust the outer ring.